List of awards and nominations received by Usher

-Usher is an American singer-songwriter, actor, and dancer.
+Usher is an American R&B singer.
 He has received multiple awards and nominations for his work in music and film.
 His awards are predominantly in R&B, Pop, and hip-hop genre categories.

-Throughout the course of his career, Usher has won eight Grammy awards, 35 ASCAP Awards, 18 Billboard Music Awards, 14 BMI Awards, nine Soul Train Music Awards, and eight American Music Awards.
+Throughout the course of his career, Usher has won eight Grammy awards, 35 ASCAP Awards, 18 Billboard Music Awards, 14 BMI Awards, 12 Soul Train Music Awards, and eight American Music Awards.
 For his contributions to music, Usher has received a Musical Arts Award at The BET Honors, a Golden Note award at the ASCAP Awards, and inductions into the Georgia Music Hall of Fame and Hollywood Walk of Fame.
 Outside of music, he's received accolades such as the Freedom Award and President's Volunteer Service Award for his charitable efforts, and an NBA Championship with the Cleveland Cavaliers via part ownership.
-According to Fuse in 2014, Usher is the 10th most awarded recording artist of all time.
-Overall, Usher has won 339 awards from 633 nominations.
+According to Fuse in 2014, Usher was the 10th most awarded recording artist of all time, winning 356 awards from 665 nominations.